jrjml/jrjml.github.io/american_library_association_codes/library-bill-of-rights.md

 *Adopted June 18, 1948; Amended February 2, 1961, and January 23, 1980, inclusion of "age" reaffirm January 23, 1996, by the ALA Council*

+*Adopted by the J. Robert Jamerson Memorial Library Board of Trustees on November 9, 2000.*

 [Top][15.1]